fiznool/tappivate/README.md

 ## Where is this used?

 It has already been used in production, as part of the [Mobile Backbone Boilerplate](https://github.com/fiznool/mobile-backbone-boilerplate) library.
 There are probably bugs, though - pull requests are welcome.

+## I want some more!

+More details on why I wrote this plugin can be found on [my blog](http://fiznool.com/blog/2012/10/11/tappivate-dot-js/).